Enhancing Energy-Awareness in Deep Learning through Fine-Grained Energy Measurement: Approach

 \subsection{Energy Measurement Module}

 The energy measurement module~\cite{fecom_measurement_2023} executes the selected project, measures the consumed energy, and documents the observations.
-We execute each project (and each method, in turn) ten times to ensure the reliability of the measurements.
+We execute each project (and each \api{} call, in turn) ten times to ensure the reliability of the measurements.

-Figure~\ref{fig:cpu_tail_power_state} shows a typical power consumption profile of a method.
-We measure the energy consumption by the method between the start ($t_s$) and end ($t_e$) time of the method.
-Let ${E}_t(m)$ be the energy consumed for a given method at time $t$, where $t_s \le t < t_e$.
+Figure~\ref{fig:cpu_tail_power_state} shows a typical power consumption profile of an \api{} call.
+We measure the energy consumption by the \api{} between the start ($t_s$) and end ($t_e$) time of the call execution.
+Let ${E}_t(m)$ be the energy consumed for a given \api{} call at time $t$, where $t_s \le t < t_e$.
 This measurement ${E}_t(m)$ is then adjusted by subtracting the stable mean energy consumption of the system, which can be attributed to background processes, resulting in ${E}'_t(m)$.
 We measure ${E}'_t(m)$ periodically for different values of $t$ and add them to obtain $E(m)$ \ie{} $E(m) = \sum^{t_e}_{t={t_s}}{{E}'_t(m)}$.
 The resulting ${E}(m)$ value is further averaged over 10 repetitions of the same experiment to obtain the mean energy consumption $\overline{E}(m)$.
 Throughout this paper, we will refer to $\overline{E}(m)$ when discussing net energy consumption in our experiments.

 We store the raw measurements in JSON format, ensuring their accessibility and reproducibility via our replication package.
 The collected energy consumption data include energy consumption by {\sc CPU}, {\sc RAM}, and {\sc GPU}.
-Additionally, we record timestamps, experiment settings such as wait time if the machine is unstable, wait time after method execution, stable state power consumption, {\sc GPU} and {\sc CPU} max allowed temperature, and sizes of arguments passed to the method under measurement.
+Additionally, we record timestamps, experiment settings such as wait time if the machine is unstable, wait time after \api{} call execution, stable state power consumption, {\sc GPU} and {\sc CPU} max allowed temperature, and sizes of arguments passed to the \api{} under measurement.